adlnet/xAPI-Spec/xAPI.md

 }
 ```

-The Verb in the example above is included for illustrative purposes only.
+The verb in the example above is included for illustrative purposes only.
 This is not intended to imply that
-a Verb with this meaning has been defined with this id.
+a verb with this meaning has been defined with this id.
 This applies to all example verbs given in this
-specification document, with the exception of the reserved Verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>.
+specification document, with the exception of the reserved verb ['http://adlnet.gov/expapi/verbs/voided'](#voided).

 ##### 4.1.3.1 Use in Language and Semantics of Verbs

+###### Language

+A verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.

+For example, a particular verb URI such as http://example.org/firearms#fire might denote the action of "_firing a gun_",
+or the verb URI http://example.com/فعل/خواندن might denote the action of "_reading a book_".

 ###### Semantics

 The URI represented by the Verb id identifies the particular semantics of a word, not the word itself.

-For example, the English word "fired" could mean different things depending on context, such as "fired a
+For example, the English word _"fired"_ could mean different things depending on context, such as "_fired_ a
-weapon", "fired a kiln", or "fired an employee".
-In this case, a URI MUST identify one of these specific
+weapon", "_fired_ a kiln", or "_fired_ an employee".
+In such cases, a URI MUST identify one of these specific
 meanings, not the word "fired".

 The display property has some flexibility in tense.
-While the Verb URIs are expected to remain in the
+While the verb URIs are expected to remain in the
-past tense, if conjugating verbs to another tense (using the same Verb) within the Activity makes sense,
+past tense, if conjugating verbs to another tense (using the same verb) within the Activity makes sense,
 it is allowed.

-###### Language
-A Verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.

-For example, a particular Verb URI such as http://example.org/firearms#fire might denote the action of firing a gun,
-or the Verb URI http://example.com/فعل/خواندن might denote the action of reading a book.

 ##### 4.1.3.2 Use in Communities of Practice

-###### Establishing New Verbs
+###### Requirements

-Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.
+Communities of practice implementing the Experience API will likely establish new Verbs to meet the needs of their constituency.

-* Anyone establishing a new Verb MUST own the URI, or MUST have permission from the owner to use it to denote an xAPI Verb;
+* Anyone establishing a new Verb MUST own the URI, or MUST have permission from the owner to use it to denote an xAPI verb;
-* Anyone establishing a new Verb SHOULD make a human-readable description of the intended usage of the Verb
+* Anyone establishing a new Verb SHOULD make a human-readable description of the intended usage of the verb
 accessible at the URI.

-###### Verb Lists and Repositories

-It is expected that xAPI generates profiles, lists, and repositories that become centered on Verb
+It is further expected that communities of practice implementing the Experience API will create profiles,
-vocabularies.
-ADL is one such organization that is creating a companion document containing
+lists, and repositories that become centered on Verb vocabularies.
+For example, ADL is one such organization
-Verbs for xAPI.
-In fulfillment of the requirements above, a collection of IRIs of recommended Verbs
+that is creating a companion document containing Verbs for xAPI.
+In fulfillment of the requirements above,
-exists.
-There are times when Activity Providers may wish to use a different Verb for the same meaning.
+a collection of IRIs of recommended verbs exists.
+There are times when Activity Providers may wish to use a
+different verb for the same meaning.

-* Activity Providers SHOULD use a corresponding existing Verb whenever possible.
+* Activity Providers SHOULD use a corresponding existing verb whenever possible.
 * Activity Providers MAY create and use a Verb if no suitable Verb exists.

 <a name="object"/>